YingtongDou/ytongdou.github.io/_pages/about.md

 ======
 **January 2019** Move my personal website from Wordpress to Github.

-**January 2019** Give a talk about graph based opinion spam detection at Tencent
+**January 2019** Give a talk about graph based opinion spam detection at Tencent.

 **May 2018** Start summer intern at Huawei Noah’s Ark Lab in Shenzhen in May.
 2018.